Housing report for Charleston, SC

 • Median Rental Price:The median rent for an apartment in Charleston is $1,645, highlighting increasing rental prices.

 • Income Needed to Afford a Rental:A tenant needs to make at least $59,220 and pay $3,290 upfront to move-in (first month’s rent and security deposit).
-Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction checks.
+Typically, to qualify for a home, a landlord requires 3x rent in income, in addition to credit score minimums and eviction screening.
 Finally, most apartments charge an application fee.

 • Median Income in Charleston:The city's median income is $34,296, demonstrating a significant affordability gap.